felipe2008pg1/Electoral-system/README.md

-## It was originally written in Portuguese and then translated into English.. 🇧🇷 🇺🇸
+## This project was originally written in Portuguese and then translated into English. 🇧🇷 🇺🇸

 # 🗳️ Web-based Electoral System - 2026 Elections